-MW: Negotiation is what’s called a “wicked learning experience” because we get very poor feedback from it.
+MW: Even with good negotiation skills, the process is what’s called a “wicked learning experience” because we get very poor feedback from it.
 If you imagine a basketball player who is trying to improve her free throws, she receives immediate feedback on what’s working and what’s not, and can adjust her stance, and so on, accordingly.

 By contrast, when you go to the bargaining table, you may be well prepared, yet still walk away empty-handed.
 What lesson should you draw from that?
 One possibility is that there just wasn’t a deal available.
 The very best you could do wasn’t as good as what the other party could get from someone else.
 Another possibility is that your target was too ambitious.
 Or maybe the other person had been burned the day before and thought you were bluffing when you said you’d offered as much as you could.
 It could be any of those things.
 So, results don’t tell us much, even when we come to agreement.

 Moreover, it pays to look at what you’re putting into the negotiation instead of just your outcomes.
-Before we negotiate, we can lay out bullet points of our strategy, starting with a realistic understanding of our BATNA (best alternative to a negotiated agreement), our walkaway point (which is not the same thing as our BATNA), our stretch goal, and our target.
+Before we negotiate, we can practice good negotiation skills and lay out bullet points of our strategy, starting with a realistic understanding of our BATNA (best alternative to a negotiated agreement), our walkaway point (which is not the same thing as our BATNA), our stretch goal, and our target.
 We can think about the approach and attitude of the other person as well, and then critique our plan.

-Many people are getting somewhat better at preparing for negotiation, but they miss a tremendous opportunity by failing to do an after-action review.
+Many people are getting somewhat better at preparing for negotiation, but good negotiation skills require that they do an after-action review, as well.
 Over time, if we catalog what worked well, what didn’t, and how we might do better, we can establish a library of our own best practices.
 But if we don’t do that in a disciplined way—if we just assume we’re going to remember what worked and what didn’t—we’ll be prone to repeating our mistakes.